 So you can play in the event entirely for free.
 Which is cool.
 But even cooler is the payout is usually of real money value - either the form of actual cash or in a ticket to play in a tournament with a real-money buy-in.

 Most poker sites will give new player who open new accounts a few freerolls to help boost their bankrolls when they get started.
 They'll also typically offer a free tournament tickets, added to your bankroll for free, as well.

 Many professional players got their start playing in freeroll poker tournaments.
 They won a few bucks, reinvested those in more tournaments (or continued playing more freerolls and won again), and soon enough were on their way to a steady poker income.

 Yes, although there can be some minor restrictions.

-Sometimes freerolls are limited to players who recently signed up for an online poker site while others are restricted to players who played a certain number of hands in the previous month.
+Sometimes freerolls are limited to players who recently signed up for an online poker site while others are restricted to players who played a certain number of real-money poker hands in the previous month.

-In reality there is free cash to be won for almost every type of poker player so be sure you have a look around and see where the best deals are.
+In reality there is free cash to be won and free poker tournaments for almost every type of poker player so be sure you have a look around and see where the best deals are.

 These usually range in value from $500 to up to $25,000 and PokerListings has paid out almost $7 million in freerolls since 2005.